shubhgupta4u/geojson-parser-js/README.md

 # geojson-parser-js
-A Node.js module that validate geojson string and let easily parse geometries from it
+A Node.js module to generate a geojson or validate it.
+This module also let you easily parse geometries from geojson.
 ## Installation
 ```sh
 npm install geojson-parser-js --save